Rolling Meadows High School

 Rolling Meadows High School, RMHS, is a public four-year high school located in Rolling Meadows, Illinois, a northwest suburb of Chicago, Illinois, in the United States.
 It is part of Township High School District 214, the second largest high school district in Illinois, after Township High School District 211.
 The other five schools include Buffalo Grove High School, Elk Grove High School, John Hersey High School, Prospect High School, and Wheeling High School.
 It serves primarily central and east Rolling Meadows (east of Route 53), a significant part of Arlington Heights and a small part of Mount Prospect.
 Its feeder schools are South Middle School, Holmes Junior High School, Carl Sandburg Junior High School, and Our Lady of the Wayside, a private Catholic school.

 Rolling Meadows High School first opened for the 1971-1972 school year.

 Demographics

-As of 2020, the school's student body is 48.8% White, 37.3% Hispanic, 7.4% Asian, 3.2% Black, 0.3% Pacific Islander, 0.2% Native American, and 2.9% two or more races.
+As of 2023, the school's student body is 48.1% White, 36.9% Hispanic, 7.7% Asian, 3.8% Black, and 3.3% two or more races.